 Hi, I’m Wystan.
-I’m a Unified Mindfulness L2 Coach, and am currently in training with U.M. to become a fully certified teacher of the system.
+I’m a Lead Coach at Unified Mindfulness, and am currently in training to become a fully certified teacher of that system.
 Ever since I picked up a copy of Shinzen Young’s book, The Science of Enlightenment, I’ve been continually impressed by the conceptual clarity and practical utility of his style of teaching, and I’m thrilled to carry it forward.

 Prior to training in Unified Mindfulness, I was for a time (1.5 years) intent on becoming a Buddhist monk of some variety motivated both by my own intense and protracted experiences of depression and anxiety in adolescence and ongoing despair at the state and trajectory of the world.
 I trained in monasteries in Thích Nhất Hạnh’s and Ajahn Chah’s lineages as a lay-person, and briefly as an anagārika, dedicated full-time to Buddhist practice.
 Following that, I’ve spent the time since exploring various traditions and practices, all the while integrating a secular life, with all its complications and joys, within continuous and committed practice.